 2 Week Specials, Medicine in Tanzania by Elaina Rahaman

 My name is Elaina Rahaman; I am 17 years old and live in Washington DC.
-I participated in the two week Medicine Short-term Special for students in Tanzania.
+I participated in the two week Medicine High School Special for students in Tanzania.

 One afternoon, after a long day at school, I was sitting at my table looking through the mail when I came across a Projects Abroad magazine.
 I immediately called my mom to come and have a look at it.
 I began doing some research on projects that were available and decided on participating in a medical related programme; due to the fact that I will be going to university to study medicine.
 Even though I had an idea of the type of project I wanted to get involved in, I found that the hardest part was deciding on a country to do this project in.
 Every option presented in the Projects Abroad magazine looked wonderful.
 However, I finally made a decision to travel to Tanzania.
 The reason I chose Tanzania was due to a story of a volunteer who had previously travelled to Tanzania.

 A few months past, four shots later, a whole new wardrobe and plane tickets in hand; I checked my bag into Ethiopian Airlines.
 I kissed my parents goodbye and boarded the 12 hour long flight that would take me to Adis Abba in Ethiopia.
 Fast Forward 12 long hours and I’m exiting my plane into a crazy airport where lines don’t exist.
 Finally, I got onto a plane that would take me to Dar es Salaam.
 Don’t be scared of the unknown, finding my way to my next plane was hectic but also an experience that taught me how to communicate in another country.
 Don’t expect everything to go smoothly, but embrace the changes and remember that it is all part of your journey.